 NSBRI uses Annual Reports to assess progress relative to stated research objectives and hypotheses as declared in the original grant proposal by the Postdoctoral Fellow.
-It is imperative that the reports indicate how the investigation relates to IRP risks.

-An Annual Report is due to NSBRI 30 days before the end of the first year of funding to communicate the status of the completed research and to identify peer-reviewed publications to date.
+An Annual Report is due to NSBRI no later than 30 days before the end of the first year of funding to communicate the status of the completed research and to identify peer-reviewed publications to date.
 A format outlining the report requirements will be provided.
 Submission of the first year annual report is required before the funding for the second year will be issued.
+Likewise, the second year annual report is required before funding for an optional third year will be issued.